 And so, Rasa was born.

-Our mission is to empower makers to build AI assistants that everyone can use.
+Our mission is to empower all makers to build AI assistants that work for everyone.

 Rasa is based on two simple principles: